siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Offline origins with good LCP more closely matched 4G experiences, though poor LCP experiences were higher for offline.
-LCP occurs after FCP, and the additional budget of 0.7 seconds could be why more offline websites achieved good LCP than FCP.
+LCP occurs after FCP, and the additional budget of 0.7 seconds is why more offline websites achieved good LCP than FCP.

 {{ figure_markup(
   image="performance-LCP-by-rank.png",